kyma-project/community/contributing/03-git-workflow.md

 Each contributor and maintainer in Kyma must follow this workflow:

 * Work on forked repositories.
-* Create branches on the fork and avoid working directly on the `master` branch.
+* Create branches on the fork and avoid working directly on the `main` branch.
 * Squash and rebase your commits before you merge your pull request.

 ### Benefits